apache/iceberg/site/docs/index.md

 # ![Iceberg](img/Iceberg-logo.png)

-**Apache Iceberg is an open table format for huge analytic datasets.** Iceberg adds tables to Trino and Spark that use a high-performance format that works just like a SQL table.
+**Apache Iceberg is an open table format for huge analytic datasets.** Iceberg adds tables to compute engines including Spark, Trino, PrestoDB, Flink and Hive using a high-performance format that works just like a SQL table.

 ### User experience